Hadi-Khatib/digital-content-verification/Guide.md

 - Phone number
 - Email (The email below was obfuscated, but usually you can find clear email as username@domainname.com )

-There are many websites online who offers this service such as: https://who.is/ most of the domain registration websites offers this service as well.
+There are many websites online who offers a service to see all this registered data such as: https://who.is/ most of the domain registration websites offers this service as well.

 Below are the results that you get by running whois on a website such as www.example.org.

-**Note:**: Some domain providers offer a service to hide this information, and sometimes people obscure it on purpose.
+**Note:**: Some domain providers offer a service to hide this information from being public, and sometimes people obscure it on purpose.

 photo